gered/mkb_generate/README.md

-By default, the **mkb_generate** script will automatically set the **PROJECT_NAME** value based on an assumed directory structure for your project, similar to the one shown below:
+By default, the **mkb_generate** script will automatically set the **PROJECT_NAME** value based on an assumed directory structure for your project, similar to the one shown below which is how all my projects are typically set up:

 	/some/directory/containing
 		/ProjectName